midhunshyam/Advanced-Statistical-Methods/README.md

 `Fire2024-Report.pdf`
 > Final rendered report (40 pages)

 The `Fire2024-Report.pdf` contains the detailed report with the mathematical equations for the statistical models.
-This is a polished 40‑page PDF report derived from the .Rmd including table of contents, inline code output, figures (boxplots, density plots, maps), and narrative interpretation.
+This is a polished 40‑page PDF report derived from the `.Rmd` including table of contents, inline code output, figures (boxplots, density plots, maps), and narrative interpretation.

 `ASM-Fire2024.Rmd`
 > R Markdown source for the report

 `ASM-Fire2024.Rmd` is the fully annotated R Markdown source.
-This Contains code chunks for data import, EDA, statistical testing, modeling, plotting, and mapping.Organised into numbered “Task” sections, each with clear hypotheses, methodology, results, and conclusions.
+This Contains code chunks for data import, EDA, statistical testing, modeling, plotting, and mapping.
+Organised into numbered “Task” sections, each with clear hypotheses, methodology, results, and conclusions.

 ##  Requirements